Fashad-Ahmed/Hybrid-Probabilistic-Model-for-Football-Match-Prediction/README.md

 - `tabulate`: Table formatting
 - `kaggle`: Dataset download (optional)

-## Notes

-- The notebook is **self-contained**: all code, including helper functions, is within the `.ipynb` file
-- Dependencies are installed via `%pip install` in the first cell (no `requirements.txt` needed)
-- The pipeline is designed to be **reproducible** and includes extensive documentation
-- All functions are **type-hinted** and include **docstrings** following Google-style conventions

 ## License

-This project is for educational purposes as part of a machine learning course module.
+This project is for educational purposes as part of a Fundamentals of Artificial Intelligence and Knowledge Representation module 3 at <a href="https://www.unibo.it/it">Unibo</a>.

-## Contact

-For questions or issues, please refer to the course instructor or create an issue in the project repository.